Learn-Write-Repeat/DevMerch/README.md

 > The contributor team might be asked to join as intern for completing the project and deploying.

+> Project to be started from scratch, initials issues like homepage, login/signup can be created.

 <br>
 <h5 align="center">